 The Company's system sale arrangements generally contain multiple products and services.
 For these bundled sale arrangements, the Company accounts for individual products and services as separate performance obligations if they are distinct, which is if a product or service is separately identifiable from other items in the bundled package, and if a customer can benefit from it on its own or with other resources that are readily available to the customer.
 The Company's system sale arrangements include a combination of the following performance obligations: system(s), system components, instruments, accessories, and system service.
-The Company's system sale arrangement and the remaining four years are generally included at a stated service price.
+The Company's system sale arrangements generally include a five years period of service.
+The first year of service is generally free and included in the system sale arrangement and the remaining four years are generally included at a stated service price.
 The Company considers the service terms in the arrangements that are legally enforceable to be performance obligations.
 Other than service, the Company generally satisfies all of the performance obligations up-front.
 System components, system accessories, instruments, accessories, and service are also sold on a standalone basis.